sanvirrafsaan/Time-Series-Analysis-Assignments/README.md

-# Time Series Analysis Mastery in R
+# Time Series Analysis in R

-This repository showcases my deep understanding of time series analysis using R, demonstrated through a series of challenging assignments.
+This repository showcases my understanding of time series analysis using R, demonstrated through a series of challenging assignments.
 It contains eight key files—four for assignment questions and four for their corresponding solutions—each focusing on real-world datasets and applying advanced statistical and spectral analysis techniques.

 ## Assignment Breakdown